 Four questions that cut through the sales pitch:

-- What does 24 hours of undetected downtime cost on your typical well?
-On a 200 bpd horizontal, that is a serious number.
-On a 3 bpd stripper, it is lunch money.
+- What does 24 hours of undetected downtime cost on your typical site?
+On a high-rate horizontal or a compressor station, that is a serious number.
+On a conventional well where SCADA never penciled, a daily gauge plus hourly sensor reads is plenty.

 - Does your pumper already visit every well every day?
 If yes, you already have daily data; you just need it captured and visible.

 - Do you have an automation engineer on staff?
 Ignition degrades without someone maintaining it.
-If the answer is “no,” hosted SCADA or a pumper app is a safer bet.
+If the answer is “no,” hosted SCADA or a drop-in remote monitor is a safer bet.

 Answer those honestly, and the right tool is usually obvious.